phoenix-rtos/phoenix-rtos-doc/quickstart/aarch64a53-zynqmp-zcu104.md

 ### Copying flash image using PHFS (phoenixd)

-To share disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable `ttyUSBx` device, in this case, `ttyUSB1`):
+Launch `phoenixd` to share the disk image with the bootloader (choose suitable `ttyUSBx` device, in this case, `ttyUSB1`):

 ```sh